 - Take Up My Sword: Averted in the Dynamite Entertainment series; Britt Jr. becomes the Green Hornet after being discouraged by the elder Kato and his daughter Mulan.
 This may also be the case with the Katos.

 - To the Batpole!: Semi-averted in the radio series; while Reid and Kato changed into their costumes in Reid's apartment, they left on their adventures via a secret panel in Reid's bedroom which led to a hidden passage built into the apartment complex wall, that wound about to an abandoned building the next block over where the Black Beauty was stored.
 Similarly on television; while Reid's and Kato's costume changes were not implied to be anything other than normal changes of clothes, the problem of parking both Reid's day-to-day car and the Black Beauty in a one-car garage was given a very cool solution.

-- Twenty Minutes into the Future: NOW Comics' Green Hornet: Dark Tomorrow and Dynamite's The Green Hornet Strikes both feature future generations of the Reid and Kato families taking on the mantles.
+- 20 Minutes into the Future: NOW Comics' Green Hornet: Dark Tomorrow and Dynamite's The Green Hornet Strikes both feature future generations of the Reid and Kato families taking on the mantles.

 - Two-Faced: Mob boss Vin Caruso in Green Hornet: Year One.

 - Unbuilt Trope: Nowadays we identify the Hornet as a superhero/costumed vigilante and his public persona as a supervillain, but he predates most iconic Golden Age characters such as The Spirit, Superman and Batman.
 If a comic series came out today starring a superhero who posed as a supervillain full-time to infiltrate criminal gangs, people would praise it for having a new and original twist on the concept, but the Hornet came first.